 1980, Jules Lubbock: Hare, Chauncey: Interior America. - Millerton, 1978., review, in: The Architectural Review, 168/1980 (source).

-1980, Ingrid Sischy: Self-Portraits in Photography, The Print Collector's Newsletter, vol. 10, no. 6, January/February 1980, pp. 189–193: "Robert Frank’s bitter, personal view of America during the Eisenhower years gave Americans The Americans, a view, it seems, shared by very few and most were not ready to see.
-[Chauncey] Hare's work is perhaps a more militant 1970's echo of Frank's lonelier, equally alienated vision."
+1980, Ingrid Sischy: Self-Portraits in Photography, The Print Collector's Newsletter, vol. 10, no. 6, January/February 1980, pp. 189–193: "Robert Frank’s bitter, personal view of America during the Eisenhower years gave Americans The Americans, a view, it seems, shared by very few and most were not ready to see. […] Hare's work is perhaps a more militant 1970's echo of Frank's lonelier, equally alienated vision."
+And: "More recently, Chauncey Hare made a portrait of Interior America, pictures of neglected hearths, the hearts of seldom noticed communities, those shadowed by mines, mills, and refineries.
+Interior America is dedicated "For those who are awakening to their own authority."
 Also in Barrow, Thomas F, Shelley Armitage, and William E. Tydeman.
 Reading into Photography: Selected Essays, 1959-1980.
 Albuquerque: University of New Mexico Press, 1982.

 1979, Janet Malcolm: Slouching Towards Bethlehem, PA, The New Yorker, 6 August 1979, also in Malcolm's 1997 book Diana and Nikon (review): CH "enters the universe of the undesired detail and adopts an expectant attitude, waiting for the cluttered surface to crack and yield to interpretation", but "it is too early to tell about Hare’s place in photography".